UPB-Graphics/gfx-framework/README.md

 ## :page_facing_up: License

-This project is available under the [MIT][ref-mit] license.
-See [LICENSE.md](LICENSE.md) for the full license text.
+This project is available under the [MIT][ref-mit] license; see [LICENSE.md](LICENSE.md) for the full license text.
-This project also includes external libraries that are available under a variety of licenses.
+This project also includes external libraries that are available under a variety of licenses; see [LEGAL.txt](LEGAL.txt) for the full license texts and legal notices.

 [ref-cmake]:            https://github.com/Kitware/CMake/